atulya-jain/atulya-jain.github.io/_pages/research.md

-- <a href="https://atulya-jain.github.io/files/WhenCommunicationEfficient.pdf">   When Does Communication Lead to Efficiency?</a>  (with Itai Arieli, Yakov Babichenko and Rann Smorodinsky)
+- <a href="https://atulya-jain.github.io/files/WhenCommunicationEfficient.pdf">   When Can Communication Lead to Efficiency?</a>  (with Itai Arieli, Yakov Babichenko and Rann Smorodinsky)

     <details>
       <summary>Abstract</summary>